 The need is great.
-Nearly 70 million people worldwide require wheelchairs for mobility and function, yet most lack access to appropriate wheelchairs or services to repair them.
+Over 100 million people worldwide require wheelchairs for mobility and function, yet most lack access to appropriate wheelchairs or services to repair them.
 Based on global data, the University of Pittsburgh estimates that 23 million wheelchairs are needed annually.
 Currently, about 3 million wheelchairs are produced each year, resulting in a 20 million per year deficit.

 To address this need, ISWP will help to professionalize wheelchair services around the world, benefitting both wheelchair users and those who help them.
 This will be accomplished by promoting the World Health Organization (WHO) Guidelines on providing manual wheelchairs in less resourced settings, promoting training and research activities, improving wheelchair design and manufacturing, and coordinating services.